Former President of Chile Delivers Inaugural Guillermo O’Donnell Memorial Lecture

 New lecture focuses on democracy and human development

-Speakers at the Kellogg Institute’s annual Guillermo O’Donnell Lecture will be leading intellectuals and policymakers who have made major contributions to promoting democracy and human development, in Latin America and around the developing world.
+Speakers at the Guillermo O’Donnell Lecture will be leading intellectuals and policymakers who have made major contributions to promoting democracy and human development, in Latin America and around the developing world.
+The annual lecture will rotate among host institutions.

 A native of Argentina, O'Donnell was one of Latin America's most prominent political scientists.
 His thinking evolved as Latin America did itself, with the focus of his work changing from authoritarianism and transitions to democracy to the quality of new democracies to a larger understanding of the future of democratic systems.

-“We want the lecture series to be forward looking,” said Kellogg Institute Director Paolo Carozza, noting O’Donnell’s commitment to principles of justice and human dignity throughout a lifetime of scholarship and service.
+“The series is intended to be forward looking,” said Kellogg Institute Director Paolo Carozza, noting O’Donnell’s commitment to principles of justice and human dignity throughout a lifetime of scholarship and service.

 “Ricardo Lagos embodies the model that Guillermo’s work represented, at the intersection of serious ideas and the practice of politics, of economics, of dedication to the service of the region,” Carozza said.